Which resort?

 There’s no such thing as a good resort for families - or a bad one, for that matter.
 Any resort is worth considering.
 In principle, a traffic-free resort has considerable attractions - either a purpose-built one such as Flaine or Valmorel or an accidental one like Wengen or Saas-Fee.
 Of course, the terrain needs to be suitable - and if you’re reading this I presume it’s because your children haven’t yet been skiing.
 So ideally look for resorts to which we give a high rating for beginners, which means resorts that have not only good nursery slopes but also good easy runs to progress to.
 But we have had very successful holidays in places that are far from ideal, and which you might be tempted to dismiss.

 One is Chamonix; the fragmented nature of the slopes and the isolated valley-bottom location of the main nursery slopes here are real drawbacks, but in the end the success of the week depends much more on what the kids spend their time doing, and with whom.
-Another non-ideal place is Verbier, where the main difficulty we found was in finding easy ways back to the resort from areas with good long easy runs - something that is explained in more detail in the Verbier chapter.
+Another non-ideal place is Verbier, where the main difficulty we found was in finding easy ways back to the resort from areas with good long easy runs.
 My point here is that despite these difficulties we had a great time, and wouldn’t hesitate to go back.

 Personal favouritesBut there is such a thing as a resort that is generally more child-friendly than its rivals, and here I’m listing some personal favourites.
 Practically all are traffic-free: